shenxudeu/shenxudeu.github.io/_posts/2016-12-01-vae-is-easy-to-understand.md

 loss = tf.reduce_mean(K.mean(construct_loss, axis=-1) + KL_loss)
 ```

 The only difference is VAE loss has an extra `KL_loss`, which is an simple function of the coding variables `z_mean` and `z_var`.
 We can also treat this term as an special regularizer.
 In summary, VAE is just an AutoEncoder with some special regularizer.
-This regularizer provides some guides what `z_mean` and `z_var` should looks like.
+This regularizer provides some guides what `z_mean` and `z_var` should look like.
 And because of this extra regularization term, it performs better than classical AutoEncoder.
-(We will discuss why the regularizer works in later section)
+(We will discuss why the regularizer works in later section.)

 Now, let's have some fun to train this VAE we just built on MNIST.
 Firstly, let's train this VAE only with 2 dimension of the coding variables.
-In this way, we are encoding a $$$28x28$$$ MNIST image into 2 numbers.
+In this way, we are encoding a 28x28 MNIST image into 2 numbers.
 The following figure shows the trained 2-D coding variables from training images.

 ![image]({{ site.baseurl  }}/img/hidden_vars_train.png )